-Parameter Description SingleLogin= value This parameter enables a single login screen for all mod- ules so that a user does not have to login for each mod- ule.
-Set the value to Y to enable or \mathbb{N} to disable.
-For more information, see Single Client Login on page 4- 24 .
-Encrypt= value The default setting for the Encrypt = parameter is N. Due to the internal DLL system settings, the Encrypt= parameter always processes as N. NOTE: An Encrypt= value of Y is ignored.
+Parameter Description SingleLogin= value This parameter enables a single login screen for all modules so that a user does not have to login for each module.
+Set the value to Y to enable or N to disable.
+For more information, see Single Client Login on page 4-24 .
+Encrypt= value The default setting for the Encrypt= parameter is N. NOTE: An Encrypt= value of Y is ignored.